openmrs/openmrs-contrib-rest-api-docs/source/includes/Concepts/concept_attribute_type.md

 * ### List concept attribute type by UUID.

     Retrieve a concept attribute type by its UUID.
 Returns a `404 Not Found` status if concept attribute type not exists.
-If user not logged in to perform this action, a `401 Unauthorized` status returned.
+If the user is not logged in to perform this action, a `401 Unauthorized` status returned.

 ```console
 GET /conceptattributetype/:target_concept_attribute_type_uuid